bitbar/test-samples/samples/testing-frameworks/appium/client-side/javascript/nightwatch_web_example/README.md

     }
     ```

-* Modify the `nightwatch.json-file` according to your project
+* Modify the `nightwatch.json` file according to your project

 ### Run